 There has been a big increase in companies offering soft benefits in their salary packages such as gym memberships, free breakfasts, and regular company social events.
-More positively, there is a trend in businesses using stand out in a competitive this to offer mental health and wellness market to attract talent" benefits such as discounts on massages, spa days, nutritional supplements and therapies which are now being viewed as an important part of packages by many candidates.
+More positively, there is a trend in businesses using this to offer mental health and wellness market to attract talent" benefits such as discounts on massages, spa days, nutritional supplements and therapies which are now part of packages by many candidates.